z88dk/z88dk/libsrc/_DEVELOPMENT/z80/readme.txt

 Z80
-Collection of functions specific to the processor
+Collection of functions applicable only to the processor